 The DVA cannot make a decision on an application until the PV15 has been received and all the information requested from Access NI, the GP or the Occupational Health Service (OHS) has been received.
-The DVA aims to issue 95% of licences within 10 working days of receiving the last piece of information.
+The DVA aims to issue 95 per cent of licences within 10 working days of receiving the last piece of information.
 To help make sure your application is valid, please see the information below or the Important Notes on the PV15.

 To apply for a taxi driver’s licence you must:

 - have held a full Category B (car) driving licence continuously for at least three years immediately before you apply

 - meet the necessary good repute requirements